 - 1/4 tsp salt

 - 1/4 tsp nutmeg

 - 1/2 cup cold butter, cubed

 - In a large bowl, whisk your eggs, milk, heavy cream, white or brown sugar, and vanilla extract together until smooth.
 Evenly pour batter over bread chunks.
-Cover with plastic wrap tightly and place in fridge overnight.
+Cover with plastic wrap tightly and place in the fridge overnight.

-- The next morning, place a spoonful or two of the cinnamon crumb topping on top of the bread chunks, then bake at 350°F for 45 to 50 minutes, or until top is nice and crispy.
+- The next morning, place a spoonful or two of the cinnamon crumb topping on top of the bread chunks, then bake at 350°F for 45 to 50 minutes, or until the top is nice and crispy.